See historic events for any day of the year by entering the date below. Why not try your birthday?

-During the ‘angry autumn’ of 1932, in the depths of the Great Depression, unemployed workers in Dunedin reacted with fury to the refusal of the Hospital Board to offer them assistance.
+During the ‘angry autumn’ of 1932, in the depths of the Great Depression, unemployed workers in Dunedin reacted angrily when the Hospital Board refused to assist them.

 Trouble had first flickered in Dunedin in January, when a crowd of unemployed besieged a grocery store.
 It flared on 9 April, when protesters stoned the mayor’s relief depot and tried to storm the Hospital Board’s offices.
 They were dispersed by baton-wielding police.

-The Dunedin disturbances were repeated in Christchurch, Wellington and – most dramatically – in Auckland’s Queen Street on 14 April.
+The Dunedin disturbances were repeated in Christchurch, Wellington and – most dramatically – in Auckland’s Queen St on 14 April

 Image: Dunedin Hospital (Genealo)